Cheap Homemade Dog Toys and Games

 My dogs adore a game of hide and seek.
 They use their eyes, noses and brains plus lots of running about.
 It really is hard to beat for all round fun and exercise.
 After just 10-15 minutes of hide and seek they are totally pooped.

-Unless your dog has amazing sit/stay skills, you will likely need two people for this game – one person to stay with the dog while the other person hides smiley It isn’t just the dogs who love this game.
+Unless your dog has amazing sit/stay skills, you will likely need two people for this game – one person to stay with the dog while the other person hides.
+It isn’t just the dogs who love this game.
 I have to admit it is one of my favourites as well.
 Even with my head clearly poking over the top of the sofa or round the curtain, they will both still run right past me in a frenzy of hide and seek excitement.
 It really makes me chuckle.
 Start simple and make your hiding places more cunning as your dog starts to get the game.

 cheap dog games agility hurdles